alexbourgeois/OBNI/README.md

 # OBNI - Objet Bruité Non Identifié

+/!\ This shader is deprecated, a new version lives here : https://github.com/alexbourgeois/OBNI3D

 OBNI is a texture based vertex and color displacement Unity shader.

 ### Noise Tweaker